 The doc is so easy to use despite using some complicated formulas.
 You first list your debts, the interest, and how much you owe.
 You can then choose the debt payoff method you prefer and it will show how much interest you’ll pay and how long it’ll take to pay off your debt.

-For my wife and I was very nice to reference every month and incredibly motivating.
+For my wife and I, it was very nice to reference every month and incredibly motivating.

 #4 — Fund Fees Calculator